 Conclusion

 OSHA’s mission is a commitment to safeguarding the health and safety of American workers across diverse industries.
 For healthcare professionals, who are responsible for caring for the sick and injured, OSHA compliance is particularly important.
 The agency’s standards, enforcement actions, educational initiatives, research undertakings, and advocacy for workers’ rights collectively serve to create a safer work environment in healthcare settings.
-OSHA has contributed significantly to reducing workplace injuries, illnesses, and fatalities in the United States.
+OSHA has contributed to reducing workplace injuries, illnesses, and fatalities in the United States.
 However, the mission is ongoing, as new challenges continually emerge, and the healthcare field is no exception.
 As healthcare professionals strive to provide the highest quality of care, OSHA remains a steadfast partner in ensuring that they can do so in an environment that prioritizes their well-being.